Hamiltonian Mechanics of Feature Learning: Bottleneck Structure in Leaky ResNets: Introduction

 \section{Introduction}

 Feature learning is generally considered to be at the center of the recent successes of deep neural networks (DNNs), but it also remains one of the least understood aspects of DNN training.

-There is a rich history of empirical analysis of the features learned by DNNs, for example the appearance of local edge detections in CNNs with a striking similarity to the biological visual cortex \cite{Krizhevsky_2012_alexnet}, feature arithmetic properties of word embeddings \cite{mikolov_2013_word2vect}, similarities between representations at different layers \cite{kornblith_2019_similarity,li_2024_residual_alignement}, or properties such as Neural Collapse \cite{papyan_2020_neural_collapse} to name a few.
-While some of these phenomenon have been studied theoretically \cite{arora_2016_theory_vector_arithm,ethayarajh2018_theory_vector_arithm2,sukenik_2024_neural_collapse}, a more general theory of feature learning in DNNs is still lacking.
+There is a rich history of empirical analysis of feature learning, for example the appearance of local edge detections in CNNs with a striking similarity to the biological visual cortex \citep{Krizhevsky_2012_alexnet}, feature arithmetic properties of word embeddings \citep{mikolov_2013_word2vect}, similarities between representations at different layers \citep{kornblith_2019_similarity,li_2024_residual_alignement}, or properties such as Neural Collapse \citep{papyan_2020_neural_collapse} to name a few.
+While some of these phenomena have been studied theoretically \citep{arora_2016_theory_vector_arithm,ethayarajh2018_theory_vector_arithm2,sukenik_2024_neural_collapse}, a general theory of feature learning in DNNs is still lacking.

-For shallow networks, there is now strong evidence that the first weight matrix is able to recognize a low-dimensional projection of the inputs that determines the output (assuming this structure is present) \cite{bach2017_F1_norm,abbe_2021_staircase,abbe_2022_staircase}.
-A similar phenomenon appears in linear networks, where the network is biased towards learning low-rank functions and low-dimensional representations in its hidden layers \cite{gunasekar_2018_implicit_bias2,li2020towards,wang_2023_bias_SGD_L2}.
-But in both cases the learned features are restricted to depend linearly on the inputs, and the feature learning happens in the very first weight matrix, whereas it has been observed that features increase in complexity throughout the layers \cite{zeiler_2014_visualizing_features_CNN}.
+For shallow networks, there is now strong evidence that the first weight matrix is able to recognize a low-dimensional projection of the inputs that determines the output (assuming this structure is present) \citep{bach2017_F1_norm,abbe_2021_staircase,abbe_2022_staircase}.
+A similar phenomenon appears in linear networks, where the network is biased towards learning low-rank functions and low-dimensional representations in its hidden layers \citep{gunasekar_2018_implicit_bias2,li2020towards,wang_2023_bias_SGD_L2}.
+But in both cases the learned features are restricted to depend linearly on the inputs, and the feature learning happens in the very first weight matrix, whereas it has been observed that features increase in complexity throughout the layers \citep{zeiler_2014_visualizing_features_CNN}.

-The linear feature learning ability of shallow networks has inspired a line of work that postulates that the weight matrices learn to align themselves with the backward gradients and that by optimizing for this alignment directly, one can achieve similar feature learning abilities even in deep nets \cite{beaglehole_2023_CNN_AGOP,radhakrishnan2024_AGOP}.
+The linear feature learning ability of shallow networks has inspired a line of work that postulates that the weight matrices learn to align themselves with the backward gradients and that by optimizing for this alignment directly, one can achieve similar feature learning abilities even in deep nets \citep{beaglehole_2023_CNN_AGOP,radhakrishnan2024_AGOP}.